-Temperatures are in the basement and the clouds are hovering over the city.
+Temperatures are low and the clouds are hovering over the city.
 But that’s no reason to stay inside and sulk.
 There are a lot of things to do in Berlin even when the weather’s not cooperating and more than just the great art in the city’s museums.
 Here are 11 hotspots for cold days and warm hours in Berlin.

 1. Guided tour through the former airport Tempelhof